 The program consists of 44 credits.
 The curriculum highlights scholarly inquiry, health care systems, policies, and social issues related to the pressing health issues facing our state, nation, and the global community.
 Central to curriculum is the development of leadership skills in practice, research and education through theory, research methods, health care policy, and program development and evaluation.
 Core nursing values emerge through coursework in ethics, aesthetics, diversity and social justice.

 Course of study options

 Part time and three quarter program plans are available and based on a cohort model.
 Part-time students complete the program in eleven quarters with summer session included.
 Three-quarter time students complete the program in seven quarters with summer session included.
+All courses are hybrid.

 The program admits each fall quarter.
 Students may select to take courses as a graduate non-matriculated (GNM) student before fall quarter, allowing students get a head start and try out the program before formally applying.